Mabel Taliaferro: Personal life and death

 In 1906, Taliaferro married (as her first husband) Frederic Thompson, who created Luna Park in Coney Island as well as the New York Hippodrome, under whose management she starred in the Broadway play Polly of the Circus.

-On January 11, 1920, Taliaferro married army officer Josephus P. O'Brien in Darien, Connecticut.
+On January 11, 1920, Taliaferro married army officer Joseph Patrick O'Brien in Darien, Connecticut.
 They were divorced in Reno, Nevada on June 3, 1929.
 She also married and divorced actor Thomas Jay Carrigan.
 Taliaferro married Robert Ober.
 He died in 1950.
 She had one child.

 In 1907, she was injured in a car crash.
 She died in Honolulu, Hawaii, on January 24, 1979, aged 91.